 When you set up an Australian company, at least one of your company directors needs to reside in Australia.

-This is a legal requirement.
-And the Corporations Act 2001 (Cth) covers the requirements.
+This is a legal requirement under the Corporations Act 2001 (Cth).

 You’ll need to have at least 1 director that must ordinarily reside in Australia.